csurgay/ansible-training/exercises/03_AdHocCommands/README.md

-# Exercise 3.
+# Section 3.
 Ansible Ad-Hoc Commands

 > [!IMPORTANT]
 > Use the rootless ansible training lab environment for this exercise